aws-samples/genai-media-upscaling-and-testing/README.md

 <img src="Resources/Documentation/CDK-Deploy.png" alt="DeploymentDeploy"/>
 <img src="Resources/Documentation/CDK-Done.png" alt="Deployment"/>

-7) Once the CDK stack is completely deployed, navigate to the ECR page in the Management console to view the newly created repository
+7) Once the CDK stack is completely deployed, navigate to the ECR page in the Management console to view the newly created repositories.
-> **Note:** Make sure to use the correct ECR repo it should look something like this: `012345678910.dkr.ecr.us-east-1.amazonaws.com/upscaler-api` you will need to copy and save the value of the ECR for the next portion
+> **Note:** Make sure to note down the two ECR repos.
+One is for the API/Image upscaler and the other is for the Video upscaler.
+The correct ECR repos should look something like this: `012345678910.dkr.ecr.us-east-1.amazonaws.com/upscaler-api` or `012345678910.dkr.ecr.us-east-1.amazonaws.com/upscaler-video`.
+You will need to copy and save the value of the both ECR repos for the next portion

 <img src="Resources/Documentation/ECR.png" alt="ECR"/>

-### Docker Container and ECR
+### Building Docker Containers for API and VideoUpscaler

 Once the CDK is deployed the infrastructure will be deployed in the AWS Cloud.
 This portion of the instructions will walk you through building the API image, pushing the image to the ECR, connecting to the EKS cluster, and lastly configuring the EKS cluster with a service, deployment, and cert.